flashdagger/ytdlp-plugins/README.md

 ## example: show the titles of the 20 most recent trending videos

-`python3 -m yt_dlp -e --playlist-items 1-20 https://d.tube/trendingvideos`
+`python3 -m yt_dlp -e --flat-playlist --playlist-items :20 https://d.tube/trendingvideos`

-## about yt-dlp
+## yt-dlp

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features